stilvoid/git-tools/README.md

     * Local branches that are no longer on the specified remote

+    * Local branches that are fully merged into other remote branches

     * Remote branches that are fully merged into other remote branches

+    * Local and remote branches that haven't had a commit for 3 months

     If the `-l` option is specified, only local branches are checked.